TaiseiIto/HeliOS/README.md

 ## Development environment

 HeliOS is developed on a Docker container provided by [.docker](.docker) directory.
-You can build and enter a development environment like below.
+You can build and enter development environment like below.

 ```
 /somewhere $ git clone https://github.com/TaiseiIto/HeliOS.git